 Tracking Problems – Cartridge Skips, Mis-tracks or seems to have excessive side bias

 Check items below in order of numerical sequence

-- Check the tracking force is in accordance with manufacturer specification.
+- Check the tracking force is in accordance with manufacturer specifications.

 - Check the cartridge head-shell wires are clear of the record.

-- Check the arm is parrallel to surface of record with your cartridge sitting on the surface of the record.
+- Check the arm is parallel to the surface of a FLAT record with your cartridge sitting on the surface of the record.
 If the rear of the arm is too low then the arm can foul the curved arm rest on the lift lower device, so raise the arm base.

 - Check the curved cueing rest drops completely clear of the arm tube when the arm is on your thinnest records.
 If the curved rest touches the arm occasionally as the arm is playing then skipping occurs.
 The solution is to lower the cueing rest using as per the video on how to adjust or change the lift lower device.

 - If arm only mis-tracks when being lowered into a groove then the descent of the lift lower is too slow and needs changing as per video link above.

 Another potential cause for movement is that the thin rubber strip on the Curved arm rest is missing.

 Alternatively, the rubber may have lost it’s “grippiness” over time – this is easily cured by gently rubbing it with abrasive paper (150 – 240 grit is best).

 - Check the side bias hanging ball is free and not twisted round the wire loop or similar.